TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

         - Hitbox/Hurtbox create capsules, add tags, and assign to 1-2 bones.
             - Tags are used for enabling/disabling during timeline.
             - Hitboxes are default on, and hurtboxes are default off.

+> Yknow, it really just feels like the best kind of developing is when I play it like Sudoku.
+Just look at stuff I wanna change and go and do it.
+Instead of getting overwhelmed, pull back my pace and just take it in a relaxed, slow way.